-A Three Parameter Hopf Deformation of the Algebra of Feynman-like Diagrams
+A Three-Parameter Hopf Deformation of the Algebra of Feynman-like Diagrams

-G H E Duchamp^a, P Blasiak^b, A Horzela^b, K A Penson^c, A I Solomon^{c,d},
+G H E Duchamp^{a}, P Blasiak^{b}, A Horzela^{b}, K A Penson^{c}, A I Solomon^{c,d},

+^a LIPN - UMR 7030

+CNRS - Université Paris 13

-- a Institut Galilée, LIPN, CNRS UMR 7030 99 Av.
-J.-B. Clement, F-93430 Villetaneuse, France - b H. Niewodniczański Institute of Nuclear Physics, Polish Academy of Sciences ul.
-Eliasza-Radzikowskiego 152, PL 31342 Kraków, Poland - ^c Laboratoire de Physique Théorique de la Matière Condensée Université Pierre et Marie Curie, CNRS UMR 7600 Tour 24 2ième ét., 4 pl.
-Jussieu, F 75252 Paris Cedex 05, France - ^e The Open University, Physics and Astronomy Department Milton Keynes MK7 6AA, United Kingdom ghed@lipn-univ.paris13.fr, a.i.solomon@open.ac.uk pawel.blasiak@ifj.edu.pl, andrzej.horzela@ifj.edu.pl, penson@lptl.jussieu.fr,
+F-93430 Villetaneuse, France

+^b H. Niewodniczański Institute of Nuclear Physics, Polish Academy of Sciences ul.
+Eliasza-Radzikowskiego 152, PL 31342 Kraków, Poland

+^c Laboratoire de Physique Théorique de la Matière Condensée Université Pierre et Marie Curie, CNRS UMR 7600 Tour 24 - 2ième ét., 4 pl.
+Jussieu, F 75252 Paris Cedex 05, France

-E-mail:
+^d The Open University, Physics and Astronomy Department Milton Keynes MK7 6AA, United Kingdom

+E-mail: ghed@lipn-univ.paris13.fr, a.i.solomon@open.ac.uk pawel.blasiak@ifj.edu.pl, andrzej.horzela@ifj.edu.pl, penson@lptl.jussieu.fr,

 Abstract.
-We construct in this work a three parameter deformation of the Hopf algebra (that we call LDIAG) appearing in an expansion, in terms of Feynman-like Diagrams, of the product formula in simplified version of Quantum Field Theory.
-This new algebra is a true Hopf deformation which specializes to LDIAG for some parameter values and to the algebra of Matrix Quasi-Symmetric Functions (MQSym) for other values, relating LDIAG to other Hopf algebras of contemporary Physics.
-Moreover there is an onto linear mapping preserving products from our algebra to the algebra of Euler-Zagier sums.
+We construct a three-parameter deformation of the Hopf algebra LDIAG.
+This is the algebra that appears in an expansion in terms of Feynman-like diagrams of the product formula in a simplified version of Quantum Field Theory.
+This new algebra is a true Hopf deformation which reduces to LDIAG for some parameter values and to the algebra of Matrix Quasi-Symmetric Functions (MQSym) for others, and thus relates LDIAG to other Hopf algebras of contemporary physics.
+Moreover, there is an onto linear mapping preserving products from our algebra to the algebra of Euler-Zagier sums.